thehyve/transmart-core/transmart-batch/docs/data_formats/patient-visit-mapping.md

 Description of the columns:
 - `Subject ID` **Mandatory.** The subject ID as they are defined in the `SUBJ_ID` variable of your clinical data file(s).
 - `Patient visit` **Mandatory.** Any integer value that discerns a subject's patient visits from one another.
-S
-- `Start date` The value of the time unit provided in the Unit column.
+- `Start date` The date(time) value of the start of the patient visit.
-- `End date` The value of the time unit provided in the Unit column.
+- `End date` The date(time) value of the end of the patient visit.

-Trial visit mapping upload
+Patient visit mapping upload
 ------------
-The trial visit mapping is uploaded as part of a clinical data upload:
+The patient visit mapping is uploaded as part of a clinical data upload:
-- Place trial visit mapping file into `clinical` folder.
+- Place patient visit mapping file into `clinical` folder.
-- Specify trial visit mapping file inside `clinical` folder with the `TRIAL_VISIT_MAP_FILE` parameter in the `clinical.params` file.
+- Specify patient visit mapping file inside `clinical` folder with the `PATIENT_VISIT_MAP_FILE` parameter in the `clinical.params` file.
 - Run usual clinical data upload.

-#### Trial visit mapping deletion
+#### Patient visit mapping deletion
 Is not currently implemented in transmart-batch.
-However, you can replace a label's unit and value by making the changes in your trial visit mapping file and reupload the clinical data.
+However, you can replace a subject's patient visit start and end date by making the changes in your patient visit mapping file and reupload the clinical data.